Download the Full 2021 Lightning Report Below

 Lightning tells us more about severe weather than you might imagine.
 In 2021, Earth Networks detected 446,726,668 total lightning pulses in the continental United States.

 Did you know that lightning is a key indicator of severe weather and present in most storms?
 The recently upgraded Earth Networks Total Lightning Network monitors the skies 24/7, 365 days a year for both in-cloud and cloud-to-ground lightning strikes (aka "total lightning").
 When our global network of lightning sensors detect lightning, it automatically issues severe weather alerts to impacted areas - up to 50% faster than other sources.
 This technology saves lives every day and reviewing the historical data helps us plan for the next severe weather event.

-To help you plan ahead for severe weather, we've compiled the U.S. lightning data (January 1 to December 31, 2019) into a 16-page report, which you can flip through below.
+To help you plan ahead for severe weather, we've compiled the U.S. lightning data (January 1 to December 31, 2021) into a 22-page report, which you can flip through above.

 - Total lightning data for every continental U.S. state and the Top 100 counties struck by lightning

 - Lightning density maps for the continental U.S. and key geographical regions